yz540/traffic-Sign-Classifier/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

+Each label of a traffic sign class is shown here.
+![Labels][image3]

-Here is an exploratory visualization of the data set.
-It is a bar chart showing the number of data for each class.
+The distribution of each class is shown in the graph below, a bar chart showing the number of data for each class.
 The x-axis denotes label and the y-axis shows the number of images for each label.

 ![Data distribution][image1]